enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         surf(x, y, s, ...)
         surf(x, y, f, ...)

-    If 3 positional arguments are passed the last one must be an array s, or a callable, f, that returns an array. x and y give the coordinnates of positions corresponding to the s values.

-    z is the elevation matrix.
+    s is the elevation matrix, a 2D array.

     x and y can be 1D or 2D arrays (such as returned by numpy.ogrid or numpy.mgrid), but the points should be located on an orthogonal grid